What if I want to keep my faculty adviser who teaches in Global Affairs?

 No. All Global Affairs majors must take GLBL 225 and GLBL 275.

-Can my class in _____ count as a track elective?
+Can my class in _____ count as an elective?

 At the beginning of each semester, all Global Affairs majors will receive a list of upcoming courses that are officially approved for the Global Affairs major.
 In general, if you think a class may count, check the posted lists and check with the Jackson Registrar.
 If the Registrar has no record of the approval, you will need to submit the course syllabus for review by the DUS.